 Many job seekers decide to participate in education or training to improve their employability.
-Almost one in five job seekers are undertaking one or more forms of study, three months after participating in jobactive.
+Around one in six job seekers was undertaking one or more forms of study, three months after participating in jobactive.

 STUDY TYPE

 jobactive job seekers study full-time and part-time, and at the certificate or university level.